Napa Wrongful Death Lawyer

 - Funeral Costs: you can seek payment for your loved one's burial and funeral.

-- Future Income: families and dependents can seek reimbursement for wages and income that their loved one would have earned if he or she was still alive.
+- Future Income: families and dependents can seek reimbursement for wages and Income their loved one would have earned if they were still alive.

 - Pain and Suffering: these damages represent non-quantifiable losses.
 These damages are often related to emotional hardships such as the loss of a parent's guidance or the companionship of a spouse or partner.